WillNilges/engineering-is-hard/README.md

 # engineering-is-hard
-I'm gonna chuck any dumb math scripts I come up with in here.
+Dumb math, programming, engineering, and SysAdmin scripts I've come up with over the years.
 Use them or don't.